sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-1.markdown

 {% endhighlight %}

-Note that we’ve got a new instance of an object that inherits from ActiveRecord::Base and when we save it, we’re still dealing with an object that inherits from ActiveRecord::Base.
+Note that start with a new instance of an object that inherits from ActiveRecord::Base and when we save it, we’re still dealing with an object that inherits from ActiveRecord::Base.
+The main difference is that it has has its id field populated, indicating that it saved successful to the database.

 But what’s the point of using the generic interface of our repository if we’re going to end up returning AR objects?

 Entities to the rescue!

 We want our app passing around generic entities whose behavior is completely under our control--unlike ActiveRecord instances.
 Using ActiveRecord instances couples our code tightly to the Rails framework.
 We don't want that.
 After we create a resource in our repository, we take the response and translate it into a custom entity.

 Here's an example of what an entity class might look like.